 |

-The Evensong Suite was commissioned by St. Bede's Episcopal Church in Mar Vista CA., and it is a modal and very melodic set of six short pieces, each two to three minutes in length.
-Although it was composed specifically for an Anglican Evensong service, during which each movement precedes or follows a corresponding prayer or reading, the piece is equally effective when performed in a concert setting.
-Any of the six movements may be performed separately.
-The Prelude opens the Suite in a pastoral mood, with a rising motive to reflect the Ascensiontide occasion for the piece.
+The Prelude opens the Suite in a pastoral mood, with a rising motive that reflects the Ascensiontide occasion of the piece.
 The Phos Hilaron evokes a slow and quiet glow, mirroring the beauty of the last vesper light of a setting sun.
 The Magnificat, traditionally the dramatic center of the Evensong service, uses strong opposing motives which refer to the mighty being cast down from their thrones and the meek being lifted up.
 Nunc Dimittis is a pensive lullaby which blossoms into contentment and inner light.
-The

 |